 Below are the 2018 Colorado Legislative Bills that Business & Professional Women of Colorado (BPW Colorado) as an organization supports or opposes.
-Link to the PDF: BPW CO Legislative Bill List 2018 March 18
+Link to the PDFs: BPW CO Legislative Bill List 2018 May 09 or BPW CO 2018 Leg Bills by Platform 2018.05

 Bills that we SUPPORT: